- A figure of speech is a creative use of language to generate an effect, enhance an expression, or evoke an emotion.

 1 Alliteration

-Alliteration is the repeating of consonant sounds right next to each other, which creates a memorable or melodic effect.
+Alliteration refers to repeating consonant sounds right next to each other, which creates a memorable or melodic effect.

 2 Antithesis

-Antithesis is a literary technique that places opposite things or ideas next to one another in order to draw out their contrast.
+Antithesis is a literary technique that places opposite things or ideas next to one another to highlight their contrast.

 3 Apostrophe